1933 Wisconsin milk strike: May strike

 The second in the series of strikes ran from May 13 to 19.
 These strikes spread to a larger part of Wisconsin and resulted in more violence than the February strike.

-In the Shawano County, the Journal Sentinel reported that 30 people were injured when the National Guardsmen, sworn in as deputies and charged with keeping the roads open against the pickets "engaged in a pitched battle" in front of a dairy plant.
-"The strikers won the skirmish, dumping the milk and driving the deputies to cover by throwing back their own tear gas bombs," the Journal Sentinel reported on May 15, 1933.
+In Shawano County, 30 people were injured when the National Guardsmen, sworn in as deputies and charged with keeping the roads open against the pickets "engaged in a pitched battle" in front of a dairy plant.
+"The strikers won the skirmish, dumping the milk and driving the deputies to cover by throwing back their own tear gas bombs."

 National Guardsmen with fixed bayonets and tear gas forced pickets from Durham Hill in Waukesha County, May 16, 1933.

 25000 lb of milk was deliberately tainted with kerosene at a creamery near Farmington in Jefferson County.

 On May 16, a guardsman shot two teenagers, killing one of them, after they failed to stop their vehicle in Racine County.

 On May 18, a farmer in his 50s was killed when he fell or was pushed from the running board of a milk delivery truck after it left a picket road block between Saukville and Grafton in Ozaukee County.

-On May 19, the milk pool received a temporary peace with the state government in Madison to discuss options to end the strikes.
-The five points the milk pool wanted examined were: First, to recall the National Guard away from protests, Second, to abolish the two-price system for milk, Third, the reorganization of the Department of Agriculture, Fourth, the prohibition of chain stores to manufacture and process food thereby making them weaker and, fifth, the recognition of the organization of dairy farmers.
+On May 19, the milk pool began a temporary peace with the state government in Madison to discuss options to end the strikes.
+The five points the milk pool wanted examined were: First, to recall the National Guard from the protests; to abolish the two-price system for milk; to reorganize the Department of Agriculture; to prohibit chain stores from manufacturing and processing food, thereby weakening them; and recognition of the organization of dairy farmers.

 October-to-November strike

 The third series of strikes ran from October 21 to November 18 and a larger portion of Wisconsin was affected by them.

 Creameries near Plymouth and Fond du Lac, Wisconsin were bombed around November 1, 1933.
 A cheese factory near Belgium, Ozaukee County, Wisconsin was dynamited and burned by the 4th of the week.
 Creameries in Krakow and Zachow, in Shawano County, Wisconsin, were bombed on Friday, November 3, 1933.
 In all, seven creameries were bombed and thousands of pounds of milk were dumped.

-On October 28, 1933, a 60-year-old farmer was killed at a picket line in the Town of Burke, Wisconsin after a single bullet was fired into the crowd by a passenger in a car stopped by the crowd.
-The farmer killed had not been part of the picket and was there delivering food to the strikers.
+On October 28, 1933, a 60-year-old farmer was killed at a picket line in the Town of Burke after a single bullet was fired into the crowd by a passenger in a car stopped by the crowd.
+The farmer had not been part of the picket and was there delivering food to the strikers.
 The shooter had been angered over a headlight a striker had broken while the shooter's vehicle was running the picket line earlier in the night.
 The shooter was later sentenced to two to four years in prison after pleading guilty to manslaughter charges.